-R1.5.5 have capability to develop numeracy skills required to meet programme outcomes YES 🖂 NO 🗌 R1.5.6 can demonstrate proficiency in English language YES 🖂 NO 🗌 R1.5.7 have capability in literacy to meet programme outcomes YES 🖂 NO 🗌 , , , R1.5.8 have capability for digital and technological literacy to meet programme outcomes YES 🖂 NO 🗌 Provide an evaluative summary from your documentary analysis and evidence AND discussion at the approval visit to demonstrate if assurance is provided that the requirement below is met or not met R1.6 support students throughout the programme in continuousl abilities in numeracy, literacy and digital and technological programme outcomes MET • meet R1.6 is met.
-UoH documentary evidence makes explicit entry red literacy and numeracy.
-Arrangements for student support and sto preparation for developing these entry requirements such as nur literacy skills, digital and technological literacy are well established udents' neracy skil Numeracy is embedded throughout the midwifery programme in both theory and practice learning with increasing complexity.
-Literacy, digital and technological literacy are embedded in module delivery and linked to module assessment.
-Students are required and supported to access various digital/online learning platforms in support of blended learning delivery.
-Evidence provides assurance that the following requiremen ts are met R1.7 ensure students' health and character are sufficient to enal effective practice on entering the programme, throughout and when submitting the supporting declaration of health a line with the NMC Guidance of heath and character .
-This is satisfactory occupational health assessments and criminal the prograr and charact acludes nme er in
+R1.5.5 have capability to develop numeracy skills required to me eet progran nme outcomes YES 🖂 NO 🗌 R1.5.6 can demonstrate proficiency in English language YES 🖂 NO 🗌 R1.5.7 have capability in literacy to meet programme outcomes YES 🖂 NO 🗌 R1.5.8 have capability for digital and technological literacy to me et progran nme outcomes YES 🖂 NO 🗌 Provide an evaluative summary from your documentary and evidence AND discussion at the approval visit to demonstrate provided that the requirement below is met or not met rance is R1.6 support students throughout the programme in continuous abilities in numeracy, literacy and digital and technological programme outcomes MET • meet R1.6 is met.
+UoH documentary evidence makes explicit entry reliteracy and numeracy.
+Arrangements for student support and st preparation for developing these entry requirements such as nur literacy skills, digital and technological literacy are well establish udents' meracy skil Numeracy is embedded throughout the midwifery programme in practice learning with increasing complexity. both theor y and Literacy, digital and technological literacy are embedded in modelinked to module assessment.
+Students are required and support various digital/online learning platforms in support of blended learning platforms. ted to acce ess Evidence provides assurance that the following requiremen ts are met R1.7 ensure students' health and character are sufficient to ena effective practice on entering the programme, throughout and when submitting the supporting declaration of health a line with the NMC Guidance of heath and character .
+This is satisfactory occupational health assessments and criminal the prograr and charact ncludes mme ter in

-R1.8 ensure students are fully informed of the requirement to declare immediately any cautions, charges, conditional discharges or convictions and any adverse determinations made by other regulators, professional bodies and education establishments and that any declarations are dealt with promptly, fairly and lawfully YES NO TES NO R1.9 ensure the lead midwife for education, or their designated midwife substitute is able to provide supporting declarations of health and character for students who have successfully completed an NMC approved preregistration midwifery programme, and YES NO R1.10 ensure NMC registered nurses entering a shortened pre-registration midwifery programme are a Registered nurse: first level (adult) and the programme complies with Article 40(1)(b) of Directive 2005/36/EC outlined in Annexe 1 of this document.
-YES NO Proposed transfer of current students to the programme under review From your documentary analysis and your meeting with students, provide an evaluative summary to confirm how the Standards for pre-registration midwifery programmes and the Standards of proficiency for registered midwives will be met through the transfer of existing students onto the proposed programme.
-Current year two students will be unable to transfer to the new programme in view of the changes in theoretical content between the years of study in response to student evaluations and discussion during the development of these programmes.
-Current year two students have been party to these discussions and agree that this would not be appropriate for them.
-They have confirmed that they are happy to remain on the existing programme.
-Current year one students are able to transfer into year two of the new programme.
-Year one students have been involved in discussions around this possibility, with detail provided of what's required and the differences between the two programmes.
-The student representatives managed the group feedback and the consensus is that there's an overwhelming majority who wish to transfer.
-Bespoke plans of return have been developed for those students who suspend their programme of studies between the programme leader and the LME.
-Proposed transfer of current students to the Standards for student.
-Proposed transfer of current students to the Standards for student supervision and assessment (SSSA) (NMC, 2018).
+R1.8 ensure students are fully informed of the requirement to declare immediate any cautions, charges, conditional discharges or convictions and any adverse determinations made by other regulators, professional bodies and education establishments and that any declarations are dealt with promptly fairly and lawfully YES NO R1.9 ensure the lead midwife for education, or their designated midwife substitution is able to provide supporting declarations of health and character for students who have successfully completed an NMC approved preregistration midwifery programme, and YES NO R1.10 ensure NMC registered nurses entering a shortened pre-registration midwifery programme are a Registered nurse: first level (adult) and the programme complies with Article 40(1)(b) of Directive 2005/36/EC outlined in Annexe 1 of this document. d YES NO Proposed transfer of current students to the programme under review From your documentary analysis and your meeting with students, provide From your documentary analysis and your meeting with students, provide an evaluative summary to confirm how the Standards for pre-registration midwifery programmes and the Standards of proficiency for registered midwives will be met through the transfer of existing students onto the ew es.
+From your documentary analysis and your meeting with students, provide an evaluative summary to confirm how the Standards for pre-registration midwifery programmes and the Standards of proficiency for registered midwives will be met through the transfer of existing students onto the proposed programme.
+Current year two students will be unable to transfer to the new programme in vie of the changes in theoretical content between the years of study in response to student evaluations and discussion during the development of these programme Current year two students have been party to these discussions and agree that this would not be appropriate for them.
+They have confirmed that they are happy ew es. / to supervision and assessment (SSSA) (NMC, 2018).